Albrtito/ObsidianNotes/02 - Atomic/Recurrence relations.md

 sr-interval: 43
 sr-ease: 208
 ---
 Recurrence relations are those that define a sequence of elements  such as each element is related to the previous ones.
-A well known recurrence is the [Fibonacci sequence](Fibonacci%20sequence) , where each element is the sum of the two previous elements.
+A well known recurrence is the [[1726827729 - Defninition - Serie de Fibonacci|Fibonacci sequence]] , where each element is the sum of the two previous elements.

 # Formal definition:
 ![Definition 107  Recurrence relation](Definition%20107%20%20Recurrence%20relation.md)